tcprescott/sahasrahbot/docs/rtgg.md

 ### !cancel

 Cancels the current race and clears the race info.
 This allows you to roll a different game, in case there was a mistake.

+*This command is only available to race monitors.*